ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 To prevent users from being stuck in situations where they lost access to their resource and are forced to redeploy a full environment, Grid'5000 provides a way to access the nodes via their serial console.

-This is done by using `kaconsole3` command.
+This is done by using the `kaconsole3` command.

 The following command will give access to a node's serial console, if we reserved it via a -t deploy job: